-Iowa is one of a many states legalizing sports betting.
+Iowa is one of many states with legal sports betting.
 You have a significant amount of betting options because mobile wagering is legal in Iowa, and those markets cover a wide range of sports on Iowa online betting apps.

 Ever since legal sports betting commenced in the Hawkeye State in August 2019, various sports are now fan-favorites for Iowans.
 Despite the state not hosting a major league team, betting on pro baseball is still wildly popular.

 There are a variety of baseball betting options that can be lucrative; one of those is the run lines market.

 This is different from betting the moneyline, which is the easiest form of wagering to understand.
 It only requires you to choose which side will win a given game.
 Betting run lines involve a team needing to win or lose by a certain amount of runs in order to win the wager.

 Below, we’ll tell you all you need to know about how to bet on run lines in baseball.

 What Does Run Line Mean in Baseball Betting?